aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/field-features-supported-on-epub-export/_index.md

 |Eq |Yes |Exported as image. | |
 |Symbol |Yes | | |
 ##### **Form Fields**
-There is a save option to control if form fields are exported as elements like <input> etc. or as plain text.
+There is a save option to control if form fields are exported as elements like &lt;input&gt; etc. or as plain text.

 See the following link in the documentation for further information: